Self-organization and memory in an disordered solid subject to random loading

-{\it Random Driving Protocol --} While loading by {\em simple cyclic shear} cycles $0 \to \varepsilon_{\rm max} \to -\varepsilon_{\rm max} \to 0$ is unambiguously defined, a wide variety of random loading protocols can be considered.
-Here, we consider a simple random walk along the strain axis with reflective boundaries at shear strains $\pm \varepsilon_{\rm max}$.
-Starting at the origin $\varepsilon = 0$, our random driving consists of taking finite strain steps of size $\delta \varepsilon$ with $\varepsilon_{\rm max} = s \delta \varepsilon$, so that it takes at least $s$ steps for the walker to reach one of the reflecting boundaries from the origin.
-In the following, we deal with strain steps of magnitude $\delta \varepsilon$ larger than the typical stability range $\Delta \varepsilon$ of mesostates.
-In the case the walker lands in a mesostate $A$ whose stability range $\Delta \varepsilon[A] = \varepsilon^+[A] - \varepsilon^-[A]$ is larger than the strain step, i.e. when $\Delta \varepsilon [A] > \delta \varepsilon$, we first choose randomly a direction and then apply a strain $k \delta \epsilon$ in that direction, with $k$ such that the resulting strain is closest yet outside the corresponding end of the elastic branch, as illustrated in Fig.~\ref{fig:training-combo}(a).
-This implementation minimizes the time the walker spends on elastic branches and ensures the symmetry of the random walk since, by design, it is equally likely to leave the elastic branch from either end.
-Let us emphasize that our primary goal is to demonstrate memory formation under driving conditions as unbiased and random as possible.
+{\it Random Driving Protocol --} While AQS loading by {\em deterministic shear cycles} $0 \to \varepsilon_{\rm max} \to -\varepsilon_{\rm max} \to 0$ is unambiguously defined, a wide variety of random driving protocols can be considered.
+Here, we consider a simple random walk along the one-dimensional axis of applied external shear $\varepsilon$, supplied with reflective boundaries at shear strains $\pm \varepsilon_{\rm max}$.
+Starting at the origin $\varepsilon = 0$, our random driving consists of taking finite strain steps of size $\delta \varepsilon$ with $\varepsilon_{\rm max} = M \delta \varepsilon$, so that it takes at least $M$ steps for the walker to reach one of the reflecting boundaries from the origin.
+In the following, we deal with strain steps of magnitude $\delta \varepsilon$ greater than the typical stability range $\Delta \varepsilon$ of mesostates.
+In the case the walker land in a mesostate $A$ whose stability range $\Delta \varepsilon[A] = \varepsilon^+[A] - \varepsilon^-[A]$ is larger than the strain step, that is, when $\Delta \varepsilon [A] > \delta \varepsilon$, we first randomly choose a direction and then apply a strain $k \delta \epsilon$ in that direction, with $k$ such that the resulting strain is closest yet outside the corresponding end of the elastic branch, as illustrated in Fig.~\ref{fig:training-combo}(a).
+This implementation minimizes the time the walker spends on elastic branches and ensures the symmetry of the random walk \footnote{The reflecting boundaries at $\pm\varepsilon_{\rm max}$ are implemented as follows: when the walker reaches a global elastic branch whose strain range extends beyond the maximal permissible strains, in the next step it reverses its direction, leaving the branch from the boundary that lies within the strain range $[-\varepsilon_{\rm max},\varepsilon_{\rm max}]$.}.